bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 1. Signed and unsigned fixed size integers of various machine sizes

+  * Pharo: ??

 2. Arbitrary precision integers

+  * Pharo: True.

 3. Double and single precision floats

+  * Pharo: ??

 4. Arbitrary precision rational numbers

+  * Pharo: ??

 5. Fixed width decimal arithmetic

+  * Pharo: ??

 These should all be easy to convert to eachother (but not compare equal if they are of different types!), and they should certainly all consistently use standard operators.
 Most of this should be implementable as libraries rather than needing to be baked in to the language.

 ### Packed data

 1. At some point you are going to need to deal with arrays of “primitive” types – bytes, doubles, machine words, etc. If you cannot represent this in an efficient way when you come to do this, you will be sad.
 Ideally you want to do this in a way that makes it easy to interact with the aforementioned foreign function interface.

+  * Pharo: Not clear what this describes.

 2. Ideally this would also support arrays of structs of some sort.
 I don’t really care about representing structs as individual values efficiently, but for large arrays of data it matters.

+  * Pharo: Not clear how this applies.

 ### Namespacing and scoping

 1. Everything should have a clear, lexical, scope.
 It should be obvious where a variable is introduced.
 The answer should never be “into the global namespace”.
 It should be hard to make typos and not notice.

   As far as I can tell, basically the only languages which get this right are statically typed or a lisp.
 (ETA: Apparently perl with use strict also gets this right).

+    * Pharo: ??

 ### Higher order functions

 1. Languages should have first class functions, and higher order functions like map or filter.

   This one… is doing pretty well actually.
 This debate is over and we won.
 The last time I checked, Java was the only mainstream language that didn’t do this.
 Since Java 8 last year there are no mainstream languages that don’t do this.

+  Pharo: Has first class functions.
+How are "Map, Filter, Reduce" facilities supplied by Pharo?

 ### A REPL

 1. Not much to say here except that a REPL is so invaluable to how I work that it’s really painful using languages without one.
 I can do it of course, but it tends to involve writing lots of tiny little throwaway programs that act as a poorer version of a REPL.

+Pharo: No command line REPL, but can GUI Workspace/Playground/Transcript be considered a super-REPL ?

 ### Take typing seriously